Various documents and a clipboard lying on desk.

 Rebecca McKenzie

-Rebecca is an accomplished public sector leader with a successful career at executive level in Australia, UK and the Republic of Ireland.
+Rebecca McKenzie is an accomplished public sector leader with a successful career at executive level in Australia, UK and the Republic of Ireland.
 Rebecca joined the Zoos Victoria Board in July 2018.
 CEO at City of Glen Eira since February 2016, Rebecca has held CEO and executive roles across local and state government, and in the higher education sector.
 Rebecca is passionate about creating resilient communities with a sense of pride of place.
 A values-based leader who invests in her people, Rebecca builds strong relationships at all levels, and acts as a mentor and coach for emerging leaders.
 Rebecca also sits on the South East Water Customer and Community Advisory Council and Advisory Council and the Ministerial Advisory Committee on Gender Equality.
 Rebecca’s qualifications include a Bachelor of Arts, Masters of Science and she is a graduate of the Australian Institute of Company Directors.

 Deputy Chair